Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

 On the supply side,

 On the demand side,

-Gold Prices: Despite all the other fundamental drivers of Silver, gold is still considered as the primary driver for the price of Silver.
+Despite all the other fundamental drivers of Silver, traders till consider gold the primary driver for the price of Silver.
 When the commodity market turns bullish, speculators tend to be interested in precious metals, predominantly gold.
 This increased demand often extends to Silver as well, which raises its price.
 At the same time when the commodity market is bearish and investors lose confidence in gold, the price of Silver tends to go down as well.

 Here are some helpful rules that you should follow when trading silver futures so you can limit risk and maximize return: